Arizona Opera: History

 In late 2017, Arizona Opera announced a shift from their traditional season model.
 While retaining five productions per opera season, the fall and spring performances were split into two distinct performance series.

 Arizona Opera offers five productions with five performances each per season.
 The McDougall Arizona Opera RED Series is performed in the fall at the Herberger Theater Center (802 seats) in Phoenix and The Temple of Music and Art in Tucson (627 seats).
 The spring Main Stage Series is presented at Phoenix Symphony Hall (2,312 seats) and the Tucson Convention Center Music Hall (2,289 seats).

-Labor relations
+Artistic Ensembles and Labor Relations

 The Arizona Opera Chorus is composed of professional singers from both Phoenix and Tucson.
 Choristers have been affiliated with the American Guild of Musical Artists (AGMA) since 1995.
 Union representation has resulted in improvements in chorus compensation and working conditions, and a concomitant improvement in the quality of new chorister candidates.

-The Arizona Opera Orchestra is composed of music professionals from three major cities in Arizona — Phoenix, Tucson, and Flagstaff — and is affiliated with the American Federation of Musicians (AFM).
-Like the chorus, union representation resulted in improvements in working conditions under a collective bargaining agreement.
+The Arizona Opera Orchestra is composed of music professionals from three major cities in Arizona — Phoenix, Tucson, and Flagstaff, as well as from out of state.
+The musicians are represented by the American Federation of Musicians (AFM), Local 586.
+Union representation resulted in improvements in working conditions under a collective bargaining agreement.
+The Arizona Opera Orchestra is a member of ROPA, the Regional Orchestra Players' Association.
 In 1998 orchestra members formed the Arizona Opera Orchestra Musicians Association (AZOOMA) to support the musicians and the company.